Home Decorating Tips

-Just like how wooden furniture need refurbishing from time to time, those of metal such as a gate, a roof vent or that fence on your yard need repainting too.
-A couple of well-applied coats should not only freshen up your fixtures’ look but should also reinforce and protect your substrate from environmental factors that weaken metal.
+Just like how wooden furniture needs refurbishing from time to time, metal parts of your house such as a gate, a roof vent, or a fence on your yard needs repainting too.
+A couple of well-applied coats should not only freshen up your fixtures’ look, but should also reinforce and protect your substrate from environmental factors that weaken metal.

 KINDS OF METAL